Manaus: Rubber boom

 Manaus was at the center of the Amazon region's rubber boom during the late 19th century.
 For a time, it was "one of the gaudiest cities of the world".
 Historian Robin Furneaux wrote of this period, "No extravagance, however absurd, deterred" the rubber barons.
 "If one rubber baron bought a vast yacht, another would install a tame lion in his villa, and a third would water his horse on champagne."
 The city built a grand opera house, with vast domes and gilded balconies, and using marble, glass, and crystal, from around Europe.
 The opera house cost ten million (public-funded) dollars.
 In one season, half the members of one visiting opera troupe died of yellow fever.
 The opera house, called the Teatro Amazonas, was effectively closed for most of the 20th Century.
 However it was used in scenes of the Werner Herzog film Fitzcarraldo (1982).
 After a gap of almost 90 years, it reopened to produce live opera in 1997 and is now attracting performers from all over the world.

 When the seeds of the rubber tree were smuggled out of the Amazon region to be cultivated on plantations in Southeast Asia, Brazil and Peru lost their monopoly on the product.
 The rubber boom ended abruptly, many people left its major cities, and Manaus fell into poverty.
-The rubber boom had made possible electrification of the city before it was installed on many European cities, but the end of the rubber boom made the generators too expensive to run.
+The rubber boom had made possible electrification of the city before it was installed in many European cities, but the end of the rubber boom made the generators too expensive to run.
 The city was not able to generate electricity again for years.